kshedden/numpy_workshop/numpy_basics.md

 z = np.concatenate((x, y), axis=1)
 ```

-Note that concatenate preserves the number of axes.
-If you want to
+Note that concatenate preserves the number of axes, i.e. in the
+examples above, we combine arrays with two axes, and the result also
-"stack" ndarray objects to create a new object with an additional
+has two axes.
+If you want to "stack" ndarray objects to create a new
+object with one more axis than the things being combined, use one of
-axis, use one of the stack functions:
+the stack functions:

 ```
-np.vstack((np.zeros(5), np.ones(5)))
+w = np.vstack((np.zeros(5), np.ones(5)))

-np.dstack((np.zeros(5), np.ones(5)))
+z = np.dstack((np.zeros(5), np.ones(5)))
 ```

 We can create a new array with the same data as another array, but
 with a different shape.
-The new array must have the same overall size
+The new array must have the same total number
-as the array it is reshaped from.
-The reshaped array is filled in
+of elements as the array it is reshaped from.
+The reshaped array is
-row-wise (i.e. the last index moves fastest):
+filled in row-wise (i.e. the last index moves fastest):

 ```
 x = np.arange(10)